 During an emergency, you may not have the time or connection to download useful apps.
 Instead, add them to your mobile device now and be prepared down the road.

 - The Red Cross has several mobile apps dedicated to first aid for people and their pets.

-- OnStar® has turn-by-turn directions that can help find the quickest route.
-In case you're not driving your GM vehicle, download a GPS app to navigate unexpected closures and traffic jams.
+- OnStar® has turn-by-turn directions that can help you find the quickest route.
+If you're not driving a GM vehicle, download a GPS app to navigate unexpected closures and traffic jams.